Founded by San Jose State Professors

 • Describing the wetlands of the Pacific Coast for the U.S. Environmental Protection Agency

-In 1990, Ron Duke took over as president from the late Dr. Harvey.
-During that time, we deepened our expertise by adding senior experts in restoration ecology, ornithology, botany, wetlands ecology, mammalogy, herpetology, aquatic ecology, and landscape architecture.
-CEO, Karin Hunsicker, joined the firm in 2004 and in 2022 Dan Duke became president.
-Ron continues to serve as chairman of the board.
-Today the company includes nine principals and more than 70 ecologists, landscape architects, and other professionals in five offices in California and Hawai‘i, covering an extensive range of biological subdisciplines relevant to ecological consulting.
+In 1989 the firm opened its second office in Fresno, and in 1990, Ron Duke took over as president from the late Dr. Harvey.
+During that time, he deepened our expertise by adding senior experts in restoration ecology, ornithology, botany, wetlands ecology, mammalogy, herpetology, aquatic ecology, and landscape architecture.

 Our Mission